dilipagheda/data-table-react/README.md

 App should run on localhost: 3000

 # Tech used

-This project is written using React, Typescript, SASS, HTML
+- This project is written using React, Typescript, SASS, HTML.
+- It also used npm package 'react data grid' for faster implementation.

 # Demo